-However, because the understanding of COVID-19 is rapidly changing, continue to check our Coronavirus Information for Our Military Community page for updates.
+Things could change in some areas and not in others, depending on conditions.
+Because conditions and understanding of COVID-19 are rapidly changing, continue to check our Coronavirus Updates for Our Military Community page for updates.

 Exceptions to the travel restrictions